March 1

 • Keeping your audience up to date with your latest news

-Customer retention is vital in any business as multiple studies have shown that repeat customers spend more than new customers and often provide more word-of-mouth referrals.
+Multiple studies have shown that repeat customers spend more than new customers and often deliver more word-of-mouth referrals.

-Accordingly, retention emails are excellent for improving your chances of ensuring repeat, long-term customers.
+Considering this, retention emails greatly improve your chances of ensuring repeat, long-term customers.

-You can also send helpful emails to ensure your customers understand the value and benefits of your products while providing tips on how to use them best.
+You can also send helpful emails to ensure your customers understand the benefits of your products and provide tips on how to use them properly.

-Transactional emails are necessary for acknowledging order receipt, showing current order status, and communicating product and service delivery dates to your customers.
+Transactional emails acknowledge order receipt, show current order status, and communicate product and service delivery dates to your customers.

-Consequently, failing to send transactional emails can damage consumer trust and confidence in your brand.
+Consequently, failing to send transactional emails results in decreased consumer trust and confidence and increased calls from nervous buyers to your customer service team.

-At a minimum, you should send order confirmation emails that acknowledge receipt of customer orders while providing your contact information and estimated fulfillment and delivery time.
+At a minimum, your order confirmation emails should acknowledge receipt of customer orders and provide your contact information and estimated fulfillment and delivery time.

-As previously stated, it is best to limit the number of promotional emails in your marketing campaigns; however, occasionally sending them is acceptable and highly profitable.
+As previously stated, you should limit the number of promotional emails in your marketing campaigns.

 To be sure, exclusivity is a clever use of promotional emails.

-For example, you could send occasional, exclusive promotions only available to your email subscribers.
+Considering this, you could send occasional, exclusive promotions that are available only to your email subscribers.

-Lead nurturing emails sent in a series rather than as individual emails, can gradually and effectively convert your leads into customers by nurturing and delivering helpful content to them at the right time.
+Lead nurturing emails, sent in a series rather than as individual emails, can gradually convert your leads into customers by nurturing and delivering helpful content to them at the right time.

 As shown above, email marketing is critical to an effective and comprehensive online marketing strategy for local businesses.

-Undeniably, creating them can be time-consuming; however, you can employ email automation software to schedule and deliver them efficiently.
+Granted, creating them can prove time-consuming; however, email automation software can help you save time by scheduling them efficiently.

 In the final analysis, email marketing can significantly boost conversions and increase customer retention.